Annual tuition

 Trinitas School of Music · Pensacola

 Piano, strings, voice, and handbells for K4 through 12th grade on our Pensacola campus.
-Open to Trinitas students and to the wider community, within a Christ-centered classical program.
+Lessons are open to the wider community, not only to full-time Trinitas students, within the same Christ-centered classical program.

 Private lessons